nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```

 ### List out all the possible schools from the options: `list schools`
-List out the name of each school users could possibly go for their SEP.
+List out the name of each school CEG students could possibly go for their SEP in Oceania.

 Their abbreviated names will also be displayed.